snoowzgf/snoowzgf/README.md

 - 👋 Hi, I’m Snoowz
 - 👀 I’m interested in developping in JS, python and C# and in the game Design.
 - 🌱 I’m currently learning C++
-- 📫 How to reach me on discord, werenoitise.
+- 📫 How to reach me on discord, snoowz94z. (the . is obligatory)

 ---